Manning Wardle: Manning Wardle

-The Railway Foundry (E.B Wilson from 1838–48) operated in Leeds until 1858.
+The Railway Foundry (E.B Wilson from 1838 to 1848) operated in Leeds until 1858.
 At least some of the company's designs and some materials were purchased by Manning Wardle & Company, who located their Boyne Engine Works in Jack Lane in the Hunslet district of the city.
 Steam locomotive construction commenced on the site in 1859.
 Within the next few years, two other companies, the Hunslet Engine Company and Hudswell, Clarke & Company also opened premises in Jack Lane.
 There was a good deal of staff movement between the three firms, leading to similar designs leaving all three works.
 Whilst Hudswell Clarke and Hunslet Engine Company built a wide variety of locomotive types, Manning Wardle concentrated on specialised locomotives for contractor's use, building up a range of locomotives suitable for all types of contracting work.